MrGegi/Bot---Syntax-Conquerors/README.md

 TO START :

 1. Open command line (cmd ).
-2. Write in teminal: cd PROJECTS\SORT_FILES\clean_folder!!!!!!!!!!!!!!!!!!1Zmienić ścieżkę
+2. Write in teminal: cd ....................UWAGA: podać path ścieżkę !!!!!!!!1
 3. Then write in terminal : pip install -e .
 4. Push the ENTER bottom.
-5. Write in terminal: clean_folder -  z setup wyjąć nazwę komendy!
+5. Write in terminal: .............-  UWAGA: z setup wyjąć nazwę komendy!

 _________________________________________BOT DESCRIPTION____________________________________________

 The project is a console assistant bot that recognizes commands entered from the keyboard and reacts in accordance with the entered command.

-The bot terminates after the user enters the 'exit' command.

-The bot saves the list of contacts in the "bot_save.bin" file, which is created when it finishes working.

 The the bot starts working it loads the list of contacts from the "bot_save.bin" file.

+The bot allows you to enter and save information such as: Name, Surname, telephone number, e-mail address and date of birth into the contact list and notes.

+The bot allows you to search, edit and delete the information you enter.

 The bot shows how many days are left until the selected contact's birthday.